 - Improve the availability and accessibility of a homogeneous and spatially representative time series of climatological data for the Carpathian Region through data rescue, quality control, and data homogenisation;

 - Ensure Carpathian countries data harmonisation with special emphasis on across country harmonisation and production of gridded climatologies per country;

 - Develop a Climate Atlas as a basis for climate assessment and further applied climatological studies as well as for drought monitoring in the Carpathian Region in the frame of the European Drought Observatory.

-The EuroGEOSS project aims to enhance collaboration and data exchange in the thematic areas of drought, forestry and biodiversity.
-The infrastructures developed in the project are based on GEOSS and INSPIRE regulations for interoperability (GEOSS is the Global Earth Observation System of Systems and INSPIRE is the directive on an Infrastructure of Spatial Data of the European Commission).
-The objective is to enhance the reuse of existing data collections and applications and derive new insights through the analysis of the data made available.
+The EuroGEOSS project aimed to enhance collaboration and data exchange in the thematic areas of drought, forestry and biodiversity.
+The infrastructures developed in the project were based on GEOSS and INSPIRE regulations for interoperability (GEOSS is the Global Earth Observation System of Systems and INSPIRE is the directive on an Infrastructure of Spatial Data of the European Commission).
+The objective was to enhance the reuse of existing data collections and applications and derive new insights through the analysis of the data made available.

-The drought group of the EuroGEOSS project works on the integration of drought-related data from continental, national, regional and local organisations.
-The ultimate goal is improving the decision making capabilities of the European Drought Observatory by complementing continental overview data with data from more detailed scales.
-The EuroGEOSS infrastructure guides its users through the following steps: data discovery, data visualization, data analysis, data download.
-The website provides the relevant tools and links in the "Data & Tools"
+The drought group of the EuroGEOSS project worked on the integration of drought-related data from continental, national, regional and local organisations.
+The goal was improving the decision making capabilities of the European Drought Observatory by complementing continental overview data with data from more detailed scales.
+The EuroGEOSS infrastructure guided its users through the following steps: data discovery, data visualization, data analysis, data download.
+This website provides relevant tools and links in the "Data & Tools"